By Emeka Ossai

 True writers.
-Publishers who have a passion for writing and need to share their gift with the world.
+Publishers who have a passion for writing need to share their gift with the world.
 Typically, they prefer to write first and strategize later.
 And thankfully, these days, writers can make a living writing since we’re no longer at the mercy of publishing companies.

-When it comes to online marketing, author self publishers fall a little short when it comes to fusing online marketing with their fabulous writing skills.
+When it comes to online marketing, author self publishers fall a little short on fusing online marketing with their fabulous writing skills.

 This is where courses (and my blog ?) are a big help.
-Each course teaches the self publishing process, and some do a great job at teaching online marketing, which will help any type of publisher in the long run.
+Each course teaches the self-publishing process, and some do a great job at teaching online marketing, which will help any publisher in the long run.

 The second type is Outsource Self Publishers.